pulumi/pulumi-hugo/themes/default/content/blog/enhanced-search-intuitive-navigation-new-docs-experience/index.md

 ---
-title: "Enhanced search and Intuitive Navigation: The new Pulumi Docs experience"
+title: "Enhanced search & Navigation: The new Pulumi Docs experience"
 date: 2023-06-12
 meta_desc:  At Pulumi, we believe in exceptional documentation experiences that help people using Pulumi find what they need quickly and use it successfully.
 meta_image: meta.png